ehratjon/cil_2021/JONASNOTES.md

   - ~~choose a good simplest model for first baseline~~
   - ~~explain why this model~~
 - ~~create own branch, mike said so~~
+- MAKE DATA FLOAT FROM BEGINNING OR ELSE SHIET
+  - add in make_tensor transformer
+  - or add make_float_tensor as transformer
+  - then remove everything u made to float
 - before continuing with test cases start with new model
   - need to find out how loss function needs to work such that we optimize correclty
   - create one node model